-In this chapter, the Solvency II balance sheet as of 31.12.2023 is presented.
+In this chapter, the Solvency II balance sheet as of 31.12.2024 is presented.
 It is compared to the statutory balance sheet as published in the Financial Statements.
-In this chapter, only the main items from the balance sheet are shown.
+Only the main items from the balance sheet are shown.

 D.1 Assets